ShawMerlin/Xbox-360-Corona-4GB-NAND-Extension-QSB/README.md

 **--Change Log--**

+3/9/2022 - My Gerber Export had the title border included which made OSHPark think the entire sheet was to be printed.
+This has been fixed and confirmed working

 2/28/2022 - Added SilkScreen lines to help align the pads on the Xbox 360.
           - Added a Ground Plane on the top and bottom of the board.
           - Version 2 Official Released.
 Created a release on GitHub.